Loader

 Frequently Asked Questions (FAQ's)

 An electrolyte test is a blood test that measures the levels of certain minerals in your body.
 These minerals, called electrolytes, include sodium, potassium, chloride, and bicarbonate.
+The test helps healthcare providers assess your body’s electrolyte balance and identify any abnormalities and health issues.
+It can be carried out during a routine physical examination or can be part of a more comprehensive set of tests.

 Electrolyte tests are used to diagnose a variety of diseases and conditions.
 The most common conditions that are diagnosed with electrolyte tests include: